amunategui/amunategui.github.io/_posts/2014-05-15-EC2-RStudioServer.md

 <p align="center"><img src='../img/posts/rstudioserver/amzlogin.png'></p>
 <BR><BR>
-Otherwise it will take you to  Step 2.
-This is the fun part, its like going to the store and picking up a brand new computer.
+Otherwise it will take you to **Step 2**.
+This is the fun part.
+Its like going to the store and picking up a brand new computer.
 Here you get to choose how much computing muscle you want.
 The AMI image you selected earlier will get applied to whatever setup you choose.
-You can go for more GPU, memory, storage, etc. Throwing more memory at a problem is unfortunately not a guarantee to make it go away - and I'm talking from personal experience here.
+You can go for more GPU, memory, storage, etc. Unfortunately, throwing more memory at a problem is not a guarantee to make it go away - and I'm talking from personal experience here.

 <p align="center"><img src='../img/posts/rstudioserver/instance.png'></p>
 <BR><BR>